Irish Human Rights and Equality Commission: Work

-The Commission’s founding legislation provides a range of ways to address human rights and equality issues from engagement to enforcement.
+The Commission's founding legislation provides a range of ways to address human rights and equality issues from engagement to enforcement.
 The Commission aims to bring about change through legal means, policy and legislative advice, awareness and education and partnerships across civil society.

 Your Rights Information Service

 The Irish Human Rights and Equality Commission operates a Your Rights Information Service which provides the public with information on rights and remedies available under equality and human rights law in Ireland.

-Changing Places facility

-The Irish Human Rights and Equality Commission offers a fully accessible Changing Places toilet facility for people with disabilities and carers to drop in their offices at 16-22 Green Street, Dublin 7.